martellaj/O365-EAN-Example/README.md

 * If you have any trouble running this sample, please [log an issue](https://github.com/martellaj/O365-EAN-Example/issues).
 * For any other comments, get at me on [Twitter](http://www.twitter.com/martellaj).
+* **This is my first dance with PassportJS.
+If you've spotted any errors or know how I can improve this code, please let me know or submit a pull request!**

+## Legal

+In no way is this project associated with Microsoft or Office 365.